GERD (Gastroesophageal Reflux Disease) in Children

 Ask your child's provider to review your child’s medicines.
 Some may irritate the

 lining of the stomach or esophagus.

-- Always check with your baby’s provider before raising the head of the crib if he or
+Always check with your baby’s provider before raising the head of the crib if they

 safety reasons and to reduce the risk for SIDS and other sleep-related infant deaths.

 Medicines and other treatments

 Your child’s healthcare provider may also recommend other options.

 Your child's provider may prescribe medicines to help with reflux.
 There are medicines that

 help reduce the amount of acid the stomach makes.
 This reduces the heartburn linked